Shahibr7/Global-Country-Analysis/README.md

 ## Project Structure
 The project directory is organised as follows to ensure easy access and management of project resources:

-'/data' - Contains the raw CSV files downloaded from Kaggle.

 '/MySQL Scripts and hypothesis' - This is an excel which refers to all of the SQL queries used for this project and their respective results.

 '/PowerBI Visuals' - PowerBI visualisation file.